China eyes export fillip in modern Silk Road

 Back home, red-tape will be cut for at least 200 business proceedings that require governmental approval, the cabinet said.

-And to increase the privatisation of Chinese healthcare, residents who buy private health insurance will get tax rebates for premium payments of less than 2,400 yuan ($387).
+And to increase the privatization of Chinese healthcare, residents who buy private health insurance will get tax rebates for premium payments of less than 2,400 yuan ($387).

 (Reporting by Koh Gui Qing; Editing by Jacqueline Wong)